Peter-Schorn/SpotifyAPI/README.md

 ```

 Before each authentication request your app should generate a code verifier and a code challenge.
 The code verifier is a cryptographically random string between 43 and 128 characters in length.
-It can contain letters, digits, underscores, periods, hyphens, or tildes.
+It can contain letters, digits, underscores, periods, hyphens, and tildes.

 In order to generate the code challenge, your app should hash the code verifier using the SHA256 algorithm.
 Then, [base64url][19] encode the hash that you generated. **Do not include any** `=` **padding characters** (percent-encoded or not).